Nurse Hitomi's Monster Infirmary

-Nurse Hitomi's Monster Infirmary (ヒトミ先生の保健室, Hitomi-sensei no Hokenshitsu) is a Japanese manga series written and illustrated by Shake-O. It follows the daily life and adventures of Hitomi Manaka, a cyclops who works as a school nurse, and her co-workers and students dealing with their human (and not-so-human) problems.
+Nurse Hitomi's Monster Infirmary (ヒトミ先生の保健室, Hitomi-sensei no Hokenshitsu) is a Japanese manga series written and illustrated by Shake-O. It has been serialized in Tokuma Shoten's seinen manga magazine Monthly Comic Ryū since September 2013.
+It follows the daily life and adventures of Hitomi Manaka, a cyclops who works as a school nurse, and her co-workers and students dealing with their human (and not-so-human) problems.
+In North America, the series is licensed for English release by Seven Seas Entertainment.

-Nurse Hitomi's Monster Infirmary is published in Japan by Tokuma Shoten in their Monthly Comic Ryū magazine, and by Seven Seas Entertainment in North America.

 Plot

-In a world where certain individuals deal with unique and abnormal changes during puberty, Damoto Junior High's school nurse Hitomi Manaka does her best to help her patients work through their transition from insecurities to incidents like limbs that just will not stay attached and even shrinking spurts.
+In a world where some individuals experience physical changes during puberty, Damoto Junior High school nurse Hitomi Manaka assists students experiencing conditions such as detachable limbs and shrinking.